 - Lake Louise, Alberta

 Not afraid of a little steepness?
 Then the Lake Louise teahouse circuit is not to be missed!
 True to its billing, you’ll pass a couple of excellent teahouses along the way, which will offer you the chance to rest and meet other outdoor enthusiasts.
-If the hike itself doesn’t take your breath away, the views certainly will—you’ll find yourself winding into the mountains high above Bow Valley and Lake Louise.
+If the hike itself doesn’t take your breath away, the views certainly will.
+You’ll find yourself winding into the mountains high above Bow Valley and Lake Louise.
 Fear not, though: the full loop is only 5.5km, so despite the uphill work, it’s within the ability of the average hiker.
 There are so many other things to do in Alberta while you are there too!

 - Galloping Goose Regional Trail, British Columbia